 Photo of Sarah Bishop Sarah Bishop

-Sarah also helps clients navigate internal and government-facing investigations involving allegations of bribery and corruption, money laundering, export control and sanctions violations, fraud, and other forms of misconduct.
-She has handled matters before major international enforcement authorities, and she has been recognized by the Global Investigations Review as being among the leading women investigations practitioners worldwide.
-In addition to government enforcement matters, Sarah assists clients in suspension and debarment matters before the World Bank and other international financial institutions.
+Sarah has extensive experience conducting internal and government-facing white collar investigations.
+Sarah has conducted investigations involving allegations of bribery, money laundering, export control and sanctions violations, fraud, human rights violations, and other forms of misconduct.
+She has handled matters before major international enforcement authorities and has been recognized in the Global Investigations Review Women in Investigations survey.

 Photo of Mosa Mkhize Mosa Mkhize

-Mosa Mkhize is a policy advisor in the firm’s Africa Practice Group through which she provides strategic policy and regulatory advice to clients doing business with and across Africa.
+Mosa Mkhize is a policy advisor and leads the firm’s Africa Public Policy Practice.
+Drawing on her experience both in government and in various roles in the private sector, Mosa provides strategic policy and regulatory advice to clients doing business with and across…

-Mosa Mkhize is a policy advisor in the firm’s Africa Practice Group through which she provides strategic policy and regulatory advice to clients doing business with and across Africa.
+Mosa Mkhize is a policy advisor and leads the firm’s Africa Public Policy Practice.
+Drawing on her experience both in government and in various roles in the private sector, Mosa provides strategic policy and regulatory advice to clients doing business with and across Africa.
+Mosa does so by leveraging close to two decades of experience in international trade, public policy and government affairs.

 Photo of Deon Govender Deon Govender